SSEP Mission 20 to the International Space Station (ISS)

 Payload Designation: SSEP22 – Atlantis, named for NASA’s Space Shuttle orbiter Atlantis, which carried the second SSEP payload of experiments on May 16, 2011.
 The flight was designated STS-135, and was the final flight of the U.S. Space Shuttle Program.
 Watch the launch on the SSEP Launch and On-Orbit Operations History page.
 Starting with Mission 19 to ISS, SSEP experiment payloads are named for the orbiter vehicles from the NASA Space Shuttle Program.
 (For SSEP Mission 16-18, experiment payloads were named for NASA’s robotic lunar exploration programs in advance of the Apollo missions; for SSEP Missions 12 to 15, experiment payloads were named for NASA human spaceflight programs; for SSEP Missions 5 to 11, experiment payloads were named for Apollo Command Modules; prior to Mission 5, payloads were named for Apollo Lunar Modules.)

-XX flight experiments were selected, with XX communities flying 1 experiment and XX communities flying 2 experiments
+4 flight experiments were selected, with 4 communities each flying 1 experiment

 Payload: Suite of Fluids Mixing Enclosure (FME – Mark II) Mini-laboratories